Design styles merge to retain character in the house while adding updated amenities.

 Left over oak floor boards were crafted into a to-die-for range hood.
-This simple custom hood grabs the attention of everyone – present company included.
+This simple custom hood grabs the attention of everyone — present company included.
 The Wolf range is flanked by a pair of base drawer cabinets with bracket feet and stainless steel counters.
-I hesitate to call the stainless wall in the cooking niche a backsplash, given its more wall-like appearance.
+I hesitate to call the stainless wall in the cooking niche a range guard, given its more wall-like appearance.
 The contrast of the rustic oak and shiny metal creates a striking focal point.

-The box bay breakfast nook’s built-in bench seating and Eames wire chairs offer space for casual dining and glorious views, not to mention storage underneath.
+The box bay-window breakfast nook’s built-in bench seating and Eames wire chairs offer space for casual dining and glorious views, not to mention storage underneath.
 While the right side of the nook has a window [2nd picture, above], the left end has recessed display shelves.
 This family kitchen renovation is a wonderful example of how to keep that old house charm while adding modern day conveniences.

 Loved this.
 I need ideas for the new kitchen.